hulihanapplications/Opal/README.md

 ## Features

 Opal has a a lot of features.
-Maybe too many.
 Feast your eyes on these:

 * System
     * Powered by Ruby on Rails 3.2